oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 __Important instructions when changing an RCU schema password:__

   {{% notice warning %}}
-  Carefully follow these instructions in order to prevent unrecoverably locking up your RCU database schema account when changing your RCU schema password.
+  Carefully follow these instructions in order to prevent irrecoverably locking up your RCU database schema account when changing your RCU schema password.
   {{% /notice %}}

 - Shutdown all domains that access the RCU database schema.
 For example, set their `serverStartPolicy` to `NEVER`.